RTÉ – REDRESS: Breaking the Silence

 The experience of survivors of Redress was distressing as outlined by the brave men and women who gave witness to their experiences of it.
 The familiarity with the distress of it has been noted in the numerous column inches of news print and hours of media coverage to date.

 An extreme example was given by survivor Tom Sweeney who contested his offer in a desire to have his story told.
-Initially, he was to receive €113,333 which was reduced by €40,000.
+Initially, which was reduced by €40,000.
 The story had been highlighted in the media in 2004 and was a scandal then, as it was to hear again last night.

-The revelations of talking about one’s award and how much it was in breach of any NDA (non-disclosure agreement) or in publishing such comments contrary to Section 28(6) are not likely to lead to a prosecution where sentiment and social opinion would be horrified.
+The revelations of talking about one’s award and how much it was in breach of any NDA (non-disclosure agreement) or in publishing such comments contrary to are not likely to lead to a prosecution where sentiment and social opinion would be horrified.

 Instead of sealing any records perhaps it is time to seek a move in the opposite direction to the proposed Retention of Records Bill in a call for a full and frank disclosure of the whole matter so we might learn from the past.